What is Vertical Integration?

 Synergies in Financial Modeling

 A financial analyst performing financial modeling and valuation of a business should incorporate the potential synergies (cost savings) that could arise from vertical integration.
-If the integration happens as part of a merger or acquisition, the analyst will build an M&A model in Excel and factors in the cost savings that result.
+If the integration happens as part of a merger or acquisition, the analyst will build an M&A model in Excel and factor in the cost savings that result.

 Video Explanation of Vertical Integration